 Vattenfall is active in biodiversity research, mainly in the wind and hydro power areas, with the aim of increasing knowledge in order to better conduct our operations with the smallest possible impact.

 - In Berlin we have provided space for bee colonies in our fenced substations in Berlin, which is helping to address the widespread problem of collapsing bee populations.

 - Construction of a fish passage at the Långed hydro power station in the Upperudsälven river.

-- Increasing passage efficiency for spawning salmon and sea trout in the old river channel downstream from Stornorrfors hydro power station in the Ume älv river.
+- Measures to increase passage capacity for spawning migrating salmon and sea trout in the Baggböleforsen section of the old river channel downstream from the Stornorrfors hydro power station in the Ume älv river.

 Challenges we have

 Vattenfall's diversified production portfolio entails a vast number of impacts, and finding uniform ways of working across the organisation is a challenge.
 Another challenge involves finding acceptable ways of balancing local aspects against overarching climate targets, which may be the case with respect to renewable energy production.

 Vattenfall will continue its efforts to identify and develop new, voluntarily protected areas.
 In the Nordic market the concept of ecological compensation is being developed and spread in new projects.
 The biodiversity programme in the hydro power operations will continue.